-Our nonprofit team also enjoys great benefits, including medical, dental, vision, short- and long-term disability, a 403(B) pension plan, a flexible spending account (FSA), a health reimbursement account (HRA), an employee assistance program, paid time off (PTO), paid sick leave, 7 paid holidays, and referral bonuses.
+We also offer great benefits, including medical, dental, vision, short- and long-term disability, a 403(B) pension plan, a flexible spending account (FSA), a health reimbursement account (HRA), an employee assistance program, paid time off (PTO), paid sick leave, 7 paid holidays, and referral bonuses.

-Community Access Services of Beaverton, OR is looking to hire a full-time Direct Support Professional (DSP) to assist individuals with intellectual and developmental disabilities in a group home setting.
+Community Access Services Group Homes in Wasco County, OR is looking to hire a swing shift (Fri-Mon 10:30 am-8 pm (38 hours) position and Fri-Mon 2 pm-10 pm (32 hours) Direct Support Professional (DSP) to assist individuals with intellectual and developmental disabilities in a group home setting.
 Is being dependable, professional, and a team player at the heart of all you do?
 Do you genuinely like to help people and have the drive to build your career on doing good?
 Would you like to be part of a stable and established nonprofit that is passionate about serving people and helping its community?
 If so, please read on!

 This social services position with our nonprofit earns a competitive wage of $19 - $20 per hour, depending on experience.
 We also offer great benefits, including medical, dental, vision, short- and long-term disability, a 403(B) pension plan, a flexible spending account (FSA), a health reimbursement account (HRA), an employee assistance program, paid time off (PTO), paid sick leave, 7 paid holidays, and referral bonuses.
 If this sounds like the right opportunity to work in a group home for you, apply today!